Andre-lab/evodock/README.md

 ### 5. [Flexbb]

 If this section is present EvoDOCK will do flexible backbone docking.
 2 options can be set:
 1. `swap_prob` The probability of doing a backbone trial.
-Must be in the interval: [0, 1.0]
+Must be in the interval: [0, 1.0].
+Default is 0.3
 2. `low_memory_mode` Will save memory by only loading in 1 backbone at the time at the cost of some computional time.
 Is only available for symmetrical docking and is highly recommend when using symmetrical docking.
+The defualt is true.

 ```dosini
 [Flexbb]